AmineDjeghri/awesome-os-setup/README.md

 | ![Windows WSL Terminal](docs/images/windows_wsl_terminal.png) | ![Desktop with terminals](docs/images/desktop_with_terminals.jpeg) |

 <div style="text-align: center;">The image you are looking at is a screenshot of a WSL Ubuntu terminal in Windows 11.
-The top bar is an app called GlazeWM which is a a tiling WM that lets you organize windows and adjust their layout on the fly by using keyboard-driven commands.
+The top bar is an app called GlazeWM that is a tiling WM that lets you organize windows and adjust their layout on the fly by using keyboard-driven commands.
 You can follow this repository to get a similar setup on Windows11, Linux or both.

 ![Windows 11](https://img.shields.io/badge/Windows%2011-%230079d5.svg?style=for-the-badge&logo=Windows%2011&logoColor=white)